Ph: (612) 381-8247

 “I think prime numbers are like life.
 They are very logical but you could never work out the rules, even if you spent all your time thinking about them.” –Mark Haddon

-The itch to teach hit instructor Ross Brower after tutoring a classmate in his freshman year of college, and since 2002 Ross has been connecting students to skills they need in his math and computer classes, and also with tutors.
-His enjoyment of teaching creates a positive environment for students to learn skills crucial for success in technical programs.
+The itch to teach hit instructor Ross Brower after tutoring a classmate his freshman year of college, and since 2002 Ross has been connecting students to skills they need in his math class and his one-on-one tutoring sessions.
+His enjoyment of teaching creates a positive environment where students learn skills crucial for success in technical programs.
 As the Student Success tutor coordinator and head of the Supplemental Instruction program, Ross connects students progressing through their program with direct support.
-Ironically, you won’t find Ross on Facebook or Twitter, or even watching satellite television.
-Ross’s life outside ESSC is paradoxically disconnected from technology, as he spends his time learning Spanish from his 4-year-old daughter, and as the head coach of Robbinsdale Armstrong High School’s boys’ lacrosse team.

 Bachelor of Science in Economics and Educational Psychology, University of Minnesota